 Senior Technical Consultant

-Ceki Erginbas obtained his BSc degree in Civil Engineering from the prestigious Bogazici University of Istanbul in 2008.
+Ceki Erginbas is a Principal Consultant at TRL.
+He obtained his BSc degree in Civil Engineering from the prestigious Bogazici University of Istanbul in 2008.
 He continued his studies with an MSc in Transportation Engineering at the same University in 2011.

 During his MSc studies, Ceki worked as a research and teaching assistant in the Transportation Group of Bogazici University Civil Engineering Department, teaching a highway geometric design module to over 250 students in a three year period.
 Simultaneously he worked on traffic impact assessment projects undertaken by the department.
 For his MSc Thesis, “Evaluation of Roadside Barrier Performance: A Case Study in Istanbul (2011)”, he carried out a comprehensive research study on roadside barrier accidents in Istanbul Turkey; analysing data from sources such as Police reports, accident scene photographs, scene sketches, satellite images and site visits.